 James D.G.
 Dunn is a renowned British New Testament scholar.
+Dunn is similar to the other evangelical scholars I’ve interviewed on this blog in the past.
+Namely . . .

-The other person to add to my “favorite” evangelical New Testament scholar list is James D.G.
-Dunn.
 While I don’t agree with Dunn on everything (no more than I agree with the aforementioned scholars on everything), he has made some important contributions to historical Jesus studies and Christian theology.

 I caught up with Jimmy recently to interview him on his work.
 You will find my favorite James D. G. Dunn books on my Best Christian Academic Books & Commentary List.
 Be sure to check them out.

 You’ve written many highly acclaimed works of NT scholarship.
 What do you consider to be your three most important works and why.

 James D.G.
 Dunn: Hard to decide.
 Baptism in the Holy Spirit (1970) has played an important role in bringing Pentecostal concerns into the academic forum.
 Jesus and the Spirit (1975) stressed the central role of experience in the shaping of Christianity.
 Unity and Diversity in the NT (1977) highlighted an important but too neglected feature of the NT and provided a breakthrough for many in their understanding of scripture.

 My Romans commentary for Word (1988) was the fruit of the most intensive work I have ever done.
 The Partings of the Ways between Christianity and Judaism (1991) helped to reopen the most important facet of earliest Christianity’s development.